nudelkurre/ngb/README.md

 ```

 ## Configuration
-The configuration is a json formated file stored in $XDG_CONFIG_HOME/ngb/config.json if XDG_CONFIG_HOME is set, else it is stored in $HOME/.config/ngb/config.json
+The configuration is by default a json formated file stored in $XDG_CONFIG_HOME/ngb/config.json if XDG_CONFIG_HOME is set, else it is stored in $HOME/.config/ngb/config.json.

 If a configuration file is not found when ngb first run, it will create one in the right location specified above and looks like this: